dper/kanjiforanki/README.md

 Running the Script
 ==================

 Modify the file `targetkanji.txt` so that it contains all of the kanji you want to appear in your Anki deck.
 The file should consist of entirely kanji with no other characters whatsoever.
-If you're looking for kanji lists, see `Joyo Kanji.txt`, which contains lists for all the elementary and junior high school kanji.
+If you're looking for kanji lists, see `lists/`.

-To run the script, simply call `kanjiforanki.rb`.
+To run the script, call `kanjiforanki.rb`.
 Here's an example of generating cards for first grade elementary school level kanji.

     $ ./kanjiforanki.rb
     Parsing edict.txt ...